codahale/veil-go/README.md

-Veil uses ChaCha20Poly1305 for authenticated encryption, ristretto255/XDH for key agreement and authentication, Elligator2 for indistinguishable public key encoding, HKDF-SHA3-512 for key derivation, and the STREAM construction for authenticated encryption of streaming data.
+Veil uses ChaCha20Poly1305 for authenticated encryption, ristretto255/XDH for key agreement and authentication, Elligator2 for indistinguishable public key encoding, HKDF-SHA3-512 for key derivation, and a TLS 1.3/STREAM-style construction for authenticated encryption of streaming data.

 * ChaCha20Poly1305 is fast, well-studied, and requires no padding.
-It is vulnerable to nonce misuse, but all keys are derived from random data, making collisions very improbable.
+It is vulnerable to nonce misuse, but all keys and nonces are derived from random data, making collisions very improbable.
   Constant-time implementations are easy to implement without hardware support.
 * The [ristretto255](https://ristretto.group) group uses a
   [safe curve](https://safecurves.cr.yp.to) (Curve25519), has no curve cofactor, has non-malleable encodings, and provides ~128-bit security, which roughly maps to the security levels of the other